-The whole premise of color analysis is that by wearing the colors already in you, same value, warmth, and saturation, you get the youngest, healthiest, most perfected skin.
-You also look least artificially made-up in color analyzed cosmetic colours.
+The wonderful benefit of colour analysis is that by wearing the colours already in you, same value, warmth, and saturation, you get the youngest, healthiest, most perfected skin.
+You also look least artificially made-up in colour analyzed cosmetic colours.

-When Spring eyes are light in color, they are usually quite light.
-If they get surrounded by dark eyeliner, hoping to bring attention to them by creating a deliberate light/dark contrast, the problem is that the dark color doesn’t appear anywhere in this person’s natural coloring, so it looks false.
-And because this person can’t balance such darkness, the effect is to do what a dark line around a light shape always does, to close it in and make it appear smaller.
+When Spring eyes are light in colour, they are usually quite light.
+If they get surrounded by dark eyeliner, hoping to bring attention to them by creating a deliberate light/dark contrast, the problem is that the dark colour does not appear anywhere in this natural colouring, so it looks false.
+And because this person will not balance such darkness, the effect is to do what a dark line around a light shape always does, to close it in and make it appear smaller.

 Sorry for all the links, but these images are copyrighted.
 May take some patience.
 They should open in a new window.

 For all 3 Springs,

 1. Makeup cannot be earthy or pastel.
 Earthy means orange and muted.
 Pastel means softened with gray and not too pale.
 A lot of makeup is halfway between clear or not clear.
 The discomfort of earthy makeup on a Spring can be seen here (please excuse the title of the article, but you see the painful effect of orange-brown eyeshadow?)
 It looks unnatural and heavy.
 Lines appear under the eyes, as if the woman is tired from competing with the colours.